Reciprocal microswimming in fluctuating and confined environments: Net swimming velocity and diffusion of the swimmer

 \subsection{Net diffusion and shape gait}

-We further investigate the relations between the shape gait and the emerging net velocity and net diffusion by analyzing the impulse response function $\exp(\mathcal{L}(t_1, t_2))$.
-From the definition in Eq. \eqref{eq:ler1}, this function characterizes the effect of noise at time $t_2$ on the locomotion at time $t_1$ and is, therefore, interpreted as the sensitivity to the environmental noise.
-Furthermore, as expressed in Eq. \eqref{eq:thvar}, the impulse function affects $\langle Y^2\rangle$, hence the net diffusion constant.
+We further investigate the relations between the shape gait and the emerging net velocity and diffusion by analyzing the impulse response function $\exp(\mathcal{L}(t_1, t_2))$.
+From the definition presented in Eq. \eqref{eq:ler1}, this function characterizes the effect of noise at time $t_2$ on the locomotion at time $t_1$ and is therefore interpreted as sensitivity to environmental noise.
+Furthermore, as expressed in Eq. \eqref{eq:thvar}, the impulse function affects $\langle Y^2\rangle$.

 To visually understand this effect, we first decompose the response generator into $\mathcal{L}(t_1,t_2)=\mathcal{L}(t_1,0)- \mathcal{L}(t_2,0)$.
 A schematic of this function $\mathcal{L}(t,0)$ is shown in FIG.\ref{fig:L}.
 Therefore, the response generator $\mathcal{L}(t_1,t_2)$ is regarded as the difference between the two points on the graph of $\mathcal{L}(t,0)$.